Skip to content

 reset_cache_dir()

-This reverts to the default location inside the package directory.
+This reverts to the platform default described above.

 Managing the Cache